 It is not universally accepted, however, and many philosophers believe there is some pre-existing content.
 Atheists because they think we’re all neurobiological machines with a biological inheritance that at a minimum inclines us toward some ideas and not others, and at a maximum fully predetermines our whole life, including but not limited to our thoughts.
-Theists because there is a divinely-informed intuition that drives us toward God, a sensus divinitatis, an idea entwined with our being made in the image of God; an idea developed by Thomas Aquinas and John Calvin, revived more recently by Alvin Plantinga.
+Theists because there is a divinely-informed intuition that drives us toward God, a sensus divinitatis, an idea entwined with our being made in the image of God; an idea developed by Augustine and Calvin, revived more recently by Alvin Plantinga.

 If there’s no mental content at the beginning, then for there to be something now, the person had to move from no idea at all, to the ideas he presently holds.
 Further, that if the current ideological content is atheism, then they had to affirmatively adopt that idea, to the exclusion of its opposite, theism.
 An inference would be that atheism is not some sort of default position.

 That’s important, because typically those who are atheists, or agnostics, or “not religious” suppose that their metaphysical view is in fact a neutral position, though it cannot be.